amethyst/rustrogueliketutorial/book/src/chapter_36.md

 This is the *same* as the `take_snapshot` code we've been mixing into our builders.
 Since we're using a central repository of map building knowledge, we can promote it to apply to *all* our builders.

-With the basic data in place, we need a system for chaining builders.
-We'll add the `BuilderChain` type:
+## The `BuilderChain` - master builder to manage map creation

+Previously, we've passed `MapBuilder` classes around, each capable of building previous maps.
+Since we've concluded that this is a poor idea, and defined the syntax we *want*, we'll make a replacement.
+The `BuilderChain` is a *master* builder - it controls the whole build process.
+To this end, we'll add the `BuilderChain` type:

 ```rust
 pub struct BuilderChain {